 Opened in 2011, Silver Vines Winery has a location in Boulder as well as Olde Town Arvada.
 Wines have won international wine awards, including, Finger Lakes Wine Competition, Riverside International Wine Competition, and Florida State International Wine Competition.

 White and pink wines include the sweet Rocky White, a food-friendly Chardonnay that pairs well with light pasta, a bright Sauvignon Blanc, a pink Rose aged in French oak barrels, a Pinot Grigio, and a Riesling that pairs well with spicy food or a light salad.

 Red wines showcase a Merlot that pairs well with red sauce pasta, a Cabernet Franc with flavors of plum and vanilla, a Cabernet Sauvignon with a long-lasting vanilla finish, a Grandview Reserve, and a Syrah with notes of dark cherry.
 There is even a chocolate and red wine combination for a dessert wine.

 - Contact: 720-535-9712

 - Website: silvervineswinery.com

 Turquoise Mesa Winery

 Turquoise Mesa Winery is located just a short drive from Boulder in nearby Broomfield.
 The winery produces a wide variety of styles with its award-winning wines.
-It’s open for tastings or wine by the glass Friday through Sunday.
+It’s open for tastings or wine by the glass from Friday through Sunday.
 There is also an artist nook inside, highlighting local artists with designs available for purchase.